anajulia1901/introductoryProgramAltimetrik/studyMaterial/gitMaterial.md

 # GIT MATERIAL

+### GIT VS GITHUB

+Git is used for traking code changes.
-### This document contains the matererial used to learn git
+GitHub is the tool used to host repositories online.

-I used:

-- Google
+### GIT COMMANDS

+- Clone (from the internet to your computer)
+- Add(add the changes to the main version)
+- Commit(save files in Git)
-- Test
+- Push(upload the files)
+- Pull(downoad changes to your local machine)